MuntashirAkon/AppManager/docs/faq/app-components.md

 :::

 ## What are the app components?
-Activities, services, broadcast receivers (also known as receivers) and content providers (also known as providers) are combinedly called app components.
+Activities, services, broadcast receivers (also known as receivers) and content providers (also known as providers) are jointly called app components.
 More technically, they all inherit the `ComponentInfo` class.

+## What are trackers?
+_Tracker_ is a special keyword in AM that is used to denote ad or tracker component.
+It doesn't denote the number of actual trackers like in the [scanner page](../guide/scanner-page.md).
+This is analogous to _tracker component_ (as opposed to _trackers classes_).

+## How are the tracker or other components blocked in AM?
+What are its limitations?
+AM blocks application components (or tracker components) using a method called [Intent Firewall][1] (IFW), it is very superior to other methods such as `pm`, [Shizuku][5] or any other method that uses the package manager to enable or disable the components.
+If a component is disabled by the latter methods, the app itself can detect that the component is being blocked and can re-enable it as it has full access to its own components.
+(Many deceptive apps actually exploit this in order to keep the tracker components unblocked.)
+On the other hand, IFW is a true firewall and the app cannot detect if the blocking is present.
+It also cannot re-enable it by any means.
+AM uses the term _block_ rather than _disable_ for this reason.

+But even IFW has some limitations which are primarily applicable for the system apps:
+- The app in question is whitelisted by the system ie. the system cannot function properly without these apps and may cause random crashes.
+These apps include but not limited to Android System, System UI, Phone Services.
+They will run even if you disable them or block their components via IFW.
+- Another system app or system process is calling an specific component of the app in question via interprocess communication (IPC).
+In this case, the component will be activated regardless of its presence in the IFW rules or even if the entire app is disabled.
+If you have such system apps, the only way to prevent them from running is to get rid of them.

 ## Why are the components blocked by AM not detected by other related apps?
 It is because of the blocking method I'm using.
 This method is called [Intent Firewall][1] (IFW) and is compatible with [Watt][2] and [Blocker][3].
 [MyAndroidTool][4] (MAT) supports IFW but it uses a different format.
-There are other methods for blocking app components such as _pm_ and [Shizuku][5].
-If an app component is blocked using these latter methods, the affected app can identify it and can unblock it as it has full access to its own components.
-Many deceptive apps actually exploit this in order to keep the tracker components unblocked.
+Therefore, Watt can detect blocked components by default but Blocker can only detect them if you enable IFW in its settings page.
+MAT cannot detect AM's blocking rules since the format is different.
+AM cannot detect MAT's rules if IFW is enabled in MAT.
+In that case, you can still import them from the [settings page][9].
+MAT has an export option but it's not supported due to its non-free nature.

 ## Does app components blocked by other tools retained in AM?
 **No.** But components blocked by the Android System or any other tools are displayed in the [App Details][10] page (within the component tabs).
 From v2.5.12, you can import these rules in [Settings][9].
 But since there is no way to distinguish between components blocked by third-party apps and components blocked by the System, you should be very careful when choosing app.